 environment, our two community hospitals provide a unique experience in many ways.
 Clinical decision-making and management decisions in community emergency departments often differs from those in major academic teaching hospitals.
 In addition,

 trainees benefit from more one-on-one teaching and procedural experience in our outside hospitals.
-The Division of Emergency Medicine shares its academic mission with the community hospitals across Vermont and northeastern New York, fostering
+The Department of Emergency Medicine shares its academic mission with the community hospitals across Vermont and northeastern New York, fostering

 collaboration and demonstrating its commitment to providing outstanding emergency care across the Vermont Health Network.